julianamarenzi/julianamarenzi/README.md

 ## Hi there, I´m Juliana Marenzi👋

-* 👽 I´m a Multimedia Art student at the National University of the Arts in Argentina, with knowledge in full-stack web development.
+* 👽 I´m a Multimedia Art student at the National University of the Arts in Buenos Aires - Argentina, with knowledge in full-stack web development.

 <!--
 **julianamarenzi/julianamarenzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.